 You are employed as a project manager for an ongoing project.
 When you analyzed the project documents, you realized that the Project Charter which describes the responsibilities and authorities of the project manager is missing.
-You talked this issue with the project sponsor and he told you that they executed many projects without a project charter.
+You talked about this issue with the project sponsor and he told you that they executed many projects without a project charter.
 He also told that if it is an essential project document, you should prepare it.
-Where can you find a template for a Project Charter ?
+Where can you find a template for a Project Charter?

 Organizational Process Assets involve templates for project documents.
 However your company has never created a project charter before, you cannot find a project charter template by checking the Organizational Process Assets.
-You can find this template in websites or internet which are included in Enterprise Environmental Factors.
+You can find this template on websites or internet which are included in Enterprise Environmental Factors.

 Knowledge-based PMP exam questions test your knowledge on basic project management concepts.
 Most of the answers are based on the PMBOK Guide.
-You should know basic concepts such as project management processes and knowledge areas, project management methodologies, tools, techniques etc.
+You should know basic concepts such as project management processes and knowledge areas, project management methodologies, tools, techniques, etc.

 A. Program is a type of work schedule

 B. Program is a component of a big project